gajus/babel-plugin-zod/README.md

 You have to do this once in your project, i.e. in your entry file.

 > [!NOTE]
-> Alternatively, you can just define a `global._buildZodSchema` variable and skip the `defineBuildZodSchema` helper.
+> Alternatively, you can just define a `globalThis._buildZodSchema` variable and skip the `defineBuildZodSchema` helper.

 Example: